 Pair with: steak and cheese crostini, bacon wrapped dates, shared secrets under the summer night sky

-If you’re looking for a bolder rosé that is still bright and lively enough to enjoy on a hot summer day, try a Cabernet Sauvignon Rosé like this one from AntoLin Cellars in Yakima, Washington.
-This is like the red wine-lover’s rosé: it has a lot of the characteristics of big red wines, but not as heavy and rich.
+If you're looking for a bolder rosé that is still bright and lively enough to enjoy on a hot summer day, try a Cabernet Sauvignon Rosé like this one from AntoLin Cellars in Yakima, Washington.

 I received some of these wines as media samples but have also purchased bottles on my own because I love them so.
 As always, all opinions and photos are my own.